tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 ![Popup UI](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1c.png)

-This shows the number of network requests which were blocked on the current page.
-Also, less useful, but people like this kind of thing, the number of network requests blocked since install.
+This shows the number of network requests uBlock blocked on the current page.
+Also, less useful (but people like this kind of thing), the number of network requests uBlock blocked since you installed it.

-Click the eye-dropper icon to enter [element picker mode](https://github.com/gorhill/uBlock/wiki/Element-picker), which allows to create a filter by interactively picking an element on a page, in order to have the element permanently removed from the page.
+Click the eye-dropper icon to enter [element picker mode](https://github.com/gorhill/uBlock/wiki/Element-picker), which allows you to create a filter by interactively picking an element on a page, thus permanently removing it from the page.

-Click the eye icon to bring up the [network request logger](Quick-guide:-network-request-logger), which will open in a separate tab.
-This allows to inspect real-time network traffic on a given page.
+Click the eye icon to open the [network request logger](Quick-guide:-network-request-logger) in a separate tab.
+This allows you to inspect real-time network traffic within the browser.

 ***